Wednesday, March 4, 2026

 V. Approval of Agenda and Minutes – Council

-A motion to approve minutes of the Council Meeting of April 10, 2023 and the Council
+A motion to approve minutes of the Borough Council Meeting of September 11, 2023;

 VI.
 Special Presentation